 The COVID-19 restrictions means campaigning for community support will be quite different this year.
 However, your right to nominate as a candidate and the right of citizens to vote for a candidate that best represents them is a cornerstone of our democracy.
 Local government, as the tier of government closest to the community, is where democracy starts.
 As a councillor, you are the link between council and community.
 We understand the significant challenges posed by coronavirus may cause a lot of people rethink their capacity for community service this year, including nominating for council.
 The statistics tell us that this is particularly true for women and people from diverse backgrounds.
 But now, more than ever we need committed, motivated and passionate people that reflect the diversity of our communities to stand for council.
 Local leadership is vital to drive the recovery of local communities and economies.

 How to stand for council – and how this year will be different

-Local Government Victoria (LGV) has also released The Safe Campaign Guidelines - July 2020 which provides advice on safe campaigning for the October local government elections.
+Local Government Victoria (LGV) has also updated the Safe Campaign Guidelines - August 2020 which provide advice on safe campaigning for the October local government elections.
 The Guidelines will help candidates understand how to comply with the directions of the Victorian Chief Health Officer to stay safe while campaigning.
 This includes advice on permitted campaign activities, safety for campaign teams, basic hygiene and physical distancing.
 LGV will continually update these guidelines with the latest directions and restrictions.
 We recommended candidates check the guidelines regularly throughout campaigning.